What does ecg mean? Electrocardiogram: interpretation of results and indications for implementation. Normal sinus rhythm

 • negative T wave (-TV5, -TV6)

-Blockade (incomplete) of the left leg of the bundle of His
+Block (incomplete) of the left bundle branch

 Atrioventricular block